Edge Wallet Review and Comparison

 Edge also gives you full control over how much you’d like to pay in Bitcoin transaction fees.
 The app’s recommended fee is dynamic, based on the network’s recommended fee, and factoring the amount of bitcoin the user wants to send.

-The standard fee aims to get a transaction confirmed within 2-5 blocks (large amounts will aim for 2 blocks, while small amount for 5).
+The standard fee aims to get a transaction confirmed within 2-5 blocks (large amounts will aim for 2 blocks, while small amounts will aim for 5).
 Users can change the fee to Higher or Lower than this.

 3. Supported Coins